 Overview

-The Analytics dashboard gives you aggregate insights about your MCP server usage.
-Unlike Traffic Logs (which show individual requests), Analytics shows trends and summaries over time.
+The Analytics dashboard gives you aggregate insights about your MCP server usage through interactive charts and summary cards.
+Unlike Traffic Logs (which show individual requests), Analytics shows trends and patterns over time.

 Access account-level analytics from Analytics in the dashboard sidebar.
 Per-server analytics are available on the Analytics tab of any server detail page.